openethereum/openethereum.github.io/Byzantine-Fault-Tolerance.md

 title: Byzantine Fault Tolerance
 ---

-_Byzantine Fault Tolerance_ is one of the consensus algorithms and is a way for several parties to vote for something without explicitly or implicitly trusting each other.
+_Byzantine Fault Tolerance_ is one of the consensus algorithms and is a way for several parties to vote for something (usually for the next block in the chain) without explicitly or implicitly trusting each other.

 ### Introduction